thibaultlaugel/sandbox/glose-api/README.md

 # glose-api

-Le script app.js présenté ici permet la création d'une API sur un serveur local (port 3000), répondant aux 4 endpoints demandés suivants:
+My first attempt at creating an API using javascript.

+Script app.js creates an API on a local server with the 4 following endpoints:

-- POST ping: enregistrer un ping
+- POST ping: save a ping
-- GET pings: récupérer tous les pings
+- GET pings: collect all pings
-- GET users/:idUser/pings: récupérer tous les pings d'un utilisateur
+- GET users/:idUser/pings: collect all pings corresponding to the user
-- GET books/:idBook/pings: récupérer tous les pings d'un livre
+- GET books/:idBook/pings: collect all pings corresponding to the book

-En plus, un endpoint 'GET pings/:id: récupérer un ping donné' a été ajouté.
+Additionnally, an endpoint 'GET pings/:id: collect a given ping' was added.

-Les pings doivent être entrés sous la forme:
+Pings have agree with the following format:
 {idUser = ; idBook = ; progress = ; timestamp = }